smilies-polito/NSS/README.md

 # Neuronal Spike Shapes (NSS)

-This repository contains the code of the Neuronal Spike Shapes (NSS), a straightforward approach for analyzing the electrophysiological profiles of cells based on their Action Potential (AP) waveforms.
-The NSS method holds the potential to effectively explore the heterogeneity of cell types and states by summarizing the AP waveform into a triangular representation complemented by a set of derived electrophysiological (EP) features.
+This repository contains the code of the Neuronal Spike Shapes (NSS), a simple approach for analyzing the electrophysiological profiles of cells based on their Action Potential (AP) waveforms.

+The NSS method aims to explore the heterogeneity of cell types and states by summarizing the AP waveform into a triangular representation complemented by a set of derived electrophysiological (EP) features.

-NSS validation relies on two datasets of murine cortical interneurons:
+NSS validation relies on two datasets of murine cortical interneurons.

 * _PatchSeqDataset_ leverages the patch-seq technique, that combines patch-clamp with single-cell RNA-Seq (scRNA-Seq) to collect EP and transcriptomic profiles of 4,200 mouse visual cortical GABAergic interneurons, reconstructing the morphological conformation of 517 of them (Primary publication: Gouwens, N. W., Sorensen, S. A., Baftizadeh, F., Budzillo, A., Lee, B. R., Jarsky, T., ... & Zeng, H. (2020).
 Integrated morphoelectric and transcriptomic classification of cortical GABAergic cells.
 Cell, 183(4), 935-953, https://doi.org/10.1016/j.cell.2020.09.057).